-So, these are the best movies on Netflix Middle East right now.
-Find something to watch, and enjoy.
+Check out the best movies on Netflix Middle East right and find something to watch and enjoy!

 Need more suggestions?
 Here are our top film picks of what to watch on Netflix Middle East: